Punjabi Kadhi Pakoda Recipe

 To Serve

-• Add 2-3 tablespoon of steamed rice.
+• Add 2-3 tbsp of steamed rice.
 Pour hot kadhi pakora on it and top with fried papad and onions.

 • Enjoy delicious curry!